home-assistant-ecosystem/python-netdata/README.rst

 Python API for interacting with `Netdata <https://my-netdata.io/>`_.
 Currently are the ``data``, the ``allmetrics`` and the ``alarms`` endpoint supported.

-This module is not official, developed, supported or endorsed by netdata.
+This module is not official, developed, supported or endorsed by Netdata.

 Installation
 ------------